-I am grateful celiac disease is not a terminal disease, and I’m grateful that I’m not dependent on pills or surgical procedures or intravenous treatments for managing it.
+I am grateful celiac disease is not a terminal disease, and I’m grateful that I’m not dependent on pills, surgical procedures, or intravenous treatments to manage it.

-I manage my disease everyday with food – food as thy medicine and medicine as thy food – as the great Hippocrates, the Father of Modern Medicine once said.
+I manage my disease daily with food – food as thy medicine and medicine as thy food – as the great Hippocrates, the Father of Modern Medicine, once said.

 I’m also grateful for the friends and connections I’ve made because of this disease.

-One example is how I got to see a beautiful side of my husband.
-After watching me struggle to be gluten-free, realizing how lonely and isolating it must be, he decided that our entire kitchen would be gluten-free, and that he would go gluten-free too.
+One example is how I got to see the beautiful side of my husband.
+After watching me struggle to be gluten-free, realizing how lonely and isolating it must be, he decided that our entire kitchen would be gluten-free and that he would go gluten-free, too.

 He stood in solidarity with me.
 If it happened to me, it happened to him.
 What a beautiful way to show me just how much he loves me!
-And, as a bonus result of going gluten-free, my husband’s thyroid levels regulated.
-A win-win indeed!
+And, as a bonus result of going gluten-free, my husband’s thyroid levels are regulated.
+A win-win!

-Additionally, the gluten-free lifestyle has connected with me so many new friends and professional connections.
-It has helped me see my relationships in a new light, be more grateful for my health and time here on Earth, and for that, I feel indebted to celiac disease.
+Additionally, a gluten-free lifestyle has connected me with many new friends and professional connections.
+It has helped me see my relationships in a new light and be more grateful for my health and time here on Earth, and for that, I feel indebted to celiac disease.

 Is it easy?
 Never.

-Is it a daily struggle to overcome the emotional burden of the gluten-free diet?
+Is it a daily struggle to overcome the emotional burden of a gluten-free diet?
 Always.

-Oh, and when I’m feeling sorry for myself (pity party for one), the good news is that chocolate is gluten-free.
-So is ice cream.
+Oh, and when I’m feeling sorry for myself, the good news is that chocolate is gluten-free.
+So is ice cream (check labels, of course).